 Types of Research Design in Research Methodology

-Hence various types of research design are observed in carrying out research work properly, they are –
+Hence various types of research plan or design are observed in carrying out research work properly, they are –

 1. Exploratory Research Design